lqh929289158/MagWrist_Hardware/README.md

       3. Click **Device** and check you have chosen **TM4C1294NCPDT**.
       4. Click **C/C++** and check **Include Paths**  is `.\inc;.\driverlib_`.
    3. If you have no idea, ask your professor.
-6. Ready to download the program to your embedded board.
+6. Connect embedded board by USB and download the program into your embedded board.

 ## Output format

+The data loaded will be translated into ASCII and transferred to Serial Port by UART.

+The format is as follows:

 ```
 /* HMC5983 Part */